 [3] Revise 9.6.3.1 and 9.6.3.2 so that sequence number in signature is taken into account of signature generation and verification (see below)

-Comment i-15
+Comment i-15 (revised remedy)

 [1] In the last row, change "Present" to "May not be present" for Signature TLV.

+[2] Add the following text to 8.4.2: “A Signature TLV should be used for multicast MIH messages in order to provide source origin authentication for multicast MIH messages.
+Otherwise, a message alternation attack by an insider who has a GKB SA is possible even if the multicast MIH message is integrity protected by the group key corresponding to the GKB SA.
+A Signature TLV is not needed for a message that is protected by a GKB SA for a two-member group.

-[2] Change 9.6.2 to make Signature TLV optional (see below).
+[3] Change 9.6.2 to make Signature TLV optional (see below).